-The following are recommended actions to update the Town of Onondaga land use regulations in a manner that both protects the Town and its residents, while providing contemporary agricultural operations the flexibility they need to compete in a global economy.
+The following are recommended actions to revise the Town of Cicero regulations in a manner that both protects the Town and its residents by providing contemporary agricultural operations the flexibility they need to remain viable to compete in a global economy.
+They address a variety of issues in the existing land use regulations of the Town, including adjustments to the Agricultural AG zoning district, recommendations for additional accessory uses to farm operations, primarily to accommodate direct farm marketing enterprises, and recommendations for revisions to or the addition of new definitions for land uses not currently defined.